tskit-dev/msprime/docs/tutorial.rst

 tuple ``(position, node)``, where ``position`` is the location of the mutation in genomic coordinates and ``node`` is the node in the tree above which the mutation occurs.
 Positions are given as a floating point value as we are using the infinite sites model.
-Every mutation falls on exacly one tree and we obtain the mutations for a particular tree using the :meth:`~msprime.TreeSequence.mutations` method.
+Every mutation falls on exactly one tree and we obtain the mutations for a particular tree using the :meth:`~msprime.TreeSequence.mutations` method.
 Mutations are always returned in increasing order of position.
 The mutations for this example are shown